Corporate - Other taxesLast reviewed - 14 July 2022

 Capital transfer tax (CTT)

-CTT is levied on the donee upon the transfer (by way of inheritance or gratuitous disposal of property) of tangible or intangible, movable or immovable, property, at 12.5%.
+CTT is levied on the donee upon the transfer (by way of inheritance or gratuitous disposal) of tangible or intangible, movable or immovable, property, at up to 12.5% for individuals and at 12.5% for companies.

 There is no stamp duty in Botswana.

 An employer with resident employees earning income above the taxable threshold and non-resident employees must deduct tax by applying the relevant tax rate and remit to the Botswana Unified Revenue Services (BURS) on a monthly basis before the 15th day of the succeeding month.
-Every employer is required to submit an annual return within 31 days after the end of the tax year.
+Every employer is required to submit an annual return within 31 days after the end of the tax year on 30 June.

 Social security contributions